 notes toward an individualist form of government

-These notes are only semi-organized.
+This a collection of notes.
+They are only semi-organized.
 But they touch on all main points.
-They are enough to begin thinking along the new line of a distributed form of government.
+They are enough to begin thinking about the form of government very differently.

 immutable

-- based on individualist principles (the precepts, which assert the rights of man)
+- is based on individualist principles (the nature, good, and rights of man, expressed in precepts)

 - number of participants